amitsk00/gcp-sec-engg/docs/security.md

 * Signed headers provide secondary security in case someone bypasses IAP
   * it strips the x-goog-* headers provided by the client
   * JWT is in the HTTP request header x-goog-iap-jwt-assertion
     * JWT header Algorithm ES256

 ### Cloud Asset Inventory

+* earlier this was done using Forseti - Inventory, Identify, Report, Enforcer
+* Now this is part of IAM
+* An `asset snapshot` is the set of available assets under a Resource Manager project, folder, or organization at a specific timestamp.
+* keeps 35 days of history of metadata
+  * if no changes to the data, latest entry is always maintained
+  * data can be exported to BQ or GCS for analysis on timely basis

 ### Web Security Scanner

 * Identify security vuln in web apps like GAE, Run, GKE or VM based web apps
 * currently supports *only public URLs and IPs* that are **not** behind firewall
 * it crawls all links from the starting URL specified with all inputs and event handlers
-  * sends GET only requests
+  * sends GET  requests only
 * Caution:
   * cant detect all vuln
   * not suitable to be used in Prod env - can adversely affect reliability of the app